-The Company is using a SciAps X-555 pXRF analyzer equipped with a 55kV X-ray tube enabling it to detect all LREEs, Eu and Gd (HREEs), as well as Y, along with a range of transition elements and heavy metals.
-For presentation of the pXRF results, the TREO% is the sum of all oxides of Light Rare Earth Elements (LREE: La, Ce, Nd, Pr, Sm), Eu and Gd of the Heavy Rare Earth Elements (HREE), and Y. Comparisons between measured pXRF results and historical ActLabs laboratory results for analytical work has confirmed the reliability of the Company's pXRF results.
-Under current conditions the pXRF results give the Company a robust indication of which samples are mineralised prior to receipt of laboratory results.
+The Company is using a SciAps X-555 pXRF analyzer equipped with a 55kV X-ray tube enabling it to detect all LREEs, Eu and Gd and Y (proxy for HREEs) along with a range of transition elements and heavy metals.
+For presentation of the pXRF results, the TREO% is the sum of the oxides of Light Rare Earth Elements (LREE: La, Ce, Nd, Pr, Sm andEu), with Gd and Y used as an approximate indication of the Heavy Rare Earth Element (HREE) content.

+Comparisons between measured pXRF results and historical ActLabs laboratory results for analytical work has confirmed the reliability of the Company's pXRF results.
+Under current conditions, the pXRF results give the Company a robust indication of which samples are mineralized prior to receipt of laboratory results.
 These results are being combined with structural analysis from the downhole televiewer surveys as well as detailed surface mapping to assist with follow-up planning.

-During the widespread exploration mapping program, 38 rock chip grab samples were collected and submitted for assays to Activation Laboratories Ltd. The purpose of this sampling was to provide follow-up to the 2022 exploration drilling program and allow for validation of exploration targeting methods to assist in the development of additional targets and prioritization of future drill targets.
-Two of these samples located approximately 800 m from Zone 1, within drill target T09, returned grades of 6.84% TREO (sample P6860) and 5.22% TREO (sample P6859).
-An additional four (4) samples returned assays grading between 0.48% and 3.05% TREO, validating new targets defined by the Company.
-The ongoing prospecting program's observations and results indicate substantial potential for REE mineralisation in the broader area.
+During the widespread exploration mapping program, 38 rock chip grab samples were collected and submitted for analysis to Activation Laboratories Ltd. The purpose of this sampling was to provide follow-up to the 2022 exploration drilling program and allow for validation of exploration targeting methods to assist in the development of additional targets and prioritization of future drill targets.
+Two of these samples from within target T09 and located approximately 800 m from Zone 1 returned grades of 6.84% TREO (sample P6860) and 5.22% TREO (sample P6859).
+An additional four (4) samples returned assays grading between 0.48% and 3.05% TREO, validating these new targets.
+The ongoing prospecting program's observations and results indicate substantial potential for REE mineralization in the broader area.
 The table below summarizes the rock chip grab samples that were submitted to the lab and their assay results.